Expediting the placement of children in safe, permanent families across state lines and reducing administrative paperwork and costs.

-In addition to APHSA and AAICPC, several organizations and six states are working on the NEICE pilot.
+In addition to APHSA, AAICPC and the Children's Bureau, several organizations and six states are working on the NEICE project.

 For more information, contact: Marci Roth, NEICE project director, email@example.com

-The National Electronic Interstate Compact Enterprise (NEICE) project is operated by the American Public Health Services Association (APHSA) with the Association of Administrators of the Interstate Compact on the Placement of Children (AAICPC) and is made possible by grant number 90XA0150 from the Children’s Bureau.
+The National Electronic Interstate Compact Enterprise (NEICE) project is operated by the American Public Health Services Association (APHSA) with the Association of Administrators of the Interstate Compact on the Placement of Children (AAICPC) and is made possible by grant number 90XA0151 from the Children’s Bureau.
 The contents of this summary are solely the responsibility of APHSA, AAICPC and the participating states, and do not necessarily represent the official views of the Children’s Bureau, ACYF, ACF, or HHS.
-March 2014.
+July 2015.